-Soul Food is a 1997 comedy-drama film, directed by George Tillman, Jr., that explores the life of three sisters, played by Vivica A. Fox, Nia Long, and Vanessa Williams.
+Soul Food is a 1997 comedy-drama film, written and directed by George Tillman Jr., that explores the life of three sisters, played by Vivica A. Fox, Nia Long, and Vanessa Williams.
 Brandon Hammond stars as Ahmad, who tells the story through his narration, via Third Person Omniscient.

 This film provides examples of: